oliviawestmacottssw/SSW.Rules.Content/rules/dbas---do-you-use-database-mail-not-sql-mail/rule.md

 ---

-​​SQL Server includes Database Mail (it was a new feature released back in 2005 as a replacement for SQL Mail).
+SQL Server includes Database Mail (it was a new feature released back in 2005 as a replacement for SQL Mail).
 Database Mail is a great feature as it allows:

 - HTML messages natively supported - so there's no need to use 3rd party dlls anymore
 - Communication direct with SMTP server - There's no need for outlook or MAPI profiles on server